rsmp-nordic/rsmp_validator/docs/pages/docker.md

 If you want to persists these extra log files, you can mount a log folder, and use it to persiste log files:

-`docker run --rm --name rsmp_validator -it -v $PWD/config:/config -v $PWD/log:/log -p 13111:13111 rsmp_validator spec/site/core --format Validator::Brief --format Validator::Details --out log/validation.log`
+`docker run --rm --name rsmp_validator -it -v $PWD/config:/config -v $PWD/log:/log -p 13111:13111 ghcr.io/rsmp-nordic/rsmp_validator spec/site/core --format Validator::Brief --format Validator::Details --out log/validation.log`

 Here we mount the local folder `./log` to `/log` in the container.
 The first `--format Validator::Brief` will output to the terminal.
 The second `--format Validator::Details --out log/validation.log` specify an additional output format which will be stored to the file `log/validation.log`.
 Since this is in a mounted host folder, the log file will be kept after the container is deleted.